wlandau/r-multiverse.github.io/moderators.md

 Please include your full name, a description, your GitHub profile photo if available, and your professional affiliation if applicable.
 An [administrator](governance.md#administrator) will review and merge the pull request.
 1. Next, an [administrator](governance.md#administrator) will add you to the [R-multiverse GitHub moderator team](https://github.com/orgs/r-multiverse/teams/moderators).
-This team has maintainer access to <https://github.com/r-multiverse/contributions> and triage access to <https://github.com/r-multiverse/help> and <https://github.com/r-multiverse/topics>.
+This team has maintainer access to <https://github.com/r-multiverse/contributions>, triage access to <https://github.com/r-multiverse/help> and <https://github.com/r-multiverse/topics>, and read access to <https://github.com/r-multiverse/moderation>.

 ## Offboarding